rish6147/MedimageHub/README.md

 "# MedImageHub"

-Developed by Siddharth and Rishabh
+Developed by Siddharth and Rishabh.